papasi-io/About/README.md

 - 💻 **papasi Web APP**: A feature-rich Angular JS web application for cryptocurrency exchange service.
 - 🔱 **papasi God Admin**: Web-based administration panel with multi-level user access to manage the cryptocurrency exchange.

+In the next phase of the project, we will set up a **decentralized exchange** ...